MARS: Modular Agent with Reflective Search for Automated AI Research: Experiment

+\textbf{Modular Decomposition.} As illustrated in Figure~\ref{fig:module-ablation}, removing the modular decomposition component degrades the agent's overall success, validating its ability to reduce context noise and improve testability across independent functional modules.

+\textbf{Memory Mechanisms.} Figure~\ref{fig:memory-ablation} highlights the critical importance of our memory architecture.
+Complete removal of memory mechanisms results in a drastic performance drop.
+Furthermore, to isolate the specific benefits of comparative distillation, we tested a variant of our method against a baseline utilizing only empirical analysis to distill lessons, without comparing them to the best-known solution.
+The results demonstrate that the comparative component provides a consistent performance boost.
+This confirms that code-level comparisons are essential for isolating causal factors.
+Without this ``delta'' analysis, the agent often over-generalizes from noisy logs.
+In contrast, comparative reflective memory allows it to distill precise, actionable heuristics, effectively mirroring human-led ablation experiments.

-We conduct ablation studies for \proposedmethod{} on the MLE-Bench Lite containing 22 competitions.
-Figure~\ref{fig:modular-lesson-ablation} illustrates the performance of \proposedmethod{} versus variants lacking the Modular Decomposition or Lesson Learning component.
-The results demonstrate that both techniques significantly contribute to the agent's overall success.
-Figure~\ref{fig:tree-search-ablation} compares different tree search algorithms for \proposedmethod{}.
-Greedy Search selects the node with the best validation metric for expansion at each step, while Vanilla MCTS is a variant of Budget-aware MCTS where $w=0$ in Eq (\ref{eq:reward}).
-The results indicate that the proposed Budget-Aware MCTS consistently yields superior performance over time compared to others, effectively balancing exploration with resource constraints.
+\textbf{Tree Search Strategies.} Figure~\ref{fig:search-ablation} compares different tree search algorithms for \proposedmethod{}.
+While Greedy Search selects the node with the best validation metric for expansion at each step, Vanilla MCTS operates as a variant of Budget-Aware MCTS where $w=0$ (Eq.~\ref{eq:reward}).
+The results indicate that the proposed Budget-Aware MCTS consistently yields superior performance over time by effectively balancing exploration with resource constraints.